MonnierThomas/reverso_api_streamlit_conn/README.md

 <!-- USAGE EXAMPLES -->
 ## Usage

-Use this space to show useful examples of how a project can be used.
-Additional screenshots, code examples and demos work well in this space.
-You may also link to more resources.
+This app builds a Streamlit connection to Reverso-API, a Python package built to retrieve translations and usage examples from a source text by specifying the source and target languages.

-_For more examples, please refer to the [Documentation](https://example.com)_
+_For more examples, please refer to the [Reverso-API documentation](https://pypi.org/project/Reverso-API/)_

 <p align="right">(<a href="#readme-top">back to top</a>)</p>